-President Trump’s Senate trial defense: Abuse of power is not impeachable
+President Trump’s Senate trial defense: Articles are not impeachable offenses

 WASHINGTON — President Donald Trump’s legal team will go into his Senate trial on Tuesday arguing that he should never have been impeached because his conduct over Ukraine does not amount to a criminal offense.